 The result is a space that defines the forefront of cool.
-It is about as manly as a dire wolf with tattoos and monster truck.
-This is an awesome spot for a laid-back daytime date, or a quick coffee and catch-up with your hipster mates.
+It is about as manly as a dire wolf with tattoos and a monster truck.
+This is an awesome spot for a laid-back daytime date or a quick coffee and catch-up with your hipster mates.

 Address: 84 Shortmarket St, Cape Town City Centre, Cape Town